 “On behalf of the many victims of the most sarcastic tongue in the history of Barbadian politics, I have this evening to say that if I ever have a wayward son, I shall call him Tom!”

-On March 11th, 1985 Prime Minister “Tom” Adams died at his official residence, Ilaro Court.
-Records show that Adams died while viewing his extensive stamp collection in his study when he collapsed of a heart attack.
-He was 53 year old.
+On March 11th, 1985, Prime Minister “Tom” Adams died at his official residence, Ilaro Court.
+Records show that Adams died while viewing his extensive stamp collection in his study when he collapsed from a heart attack.
+He was 53 years old.